How To Enter The SGS&C Challenge

 Entrants are now required to submit a brief Intent to Submit form by September 7, 2018.
-For those experiencing technical challenges due to the recent natural disasters, contact us directly and we will work with you.
+To submit your entry:

 - Read the Rules: Most of the questions that we get every year are clearly answered in the 2018 Official Rules.
-The rules will help you understand what is required of entrants and the special guidelines for submissions to the Mobile and Students’ Choice categories.
+The rules will help you understand what is required of entrants and the special guidelines for submissions to the XR (VR/AR/MR) and Students’ Choice categories.

 - Complete the Online Intent to Submit form: The “Intent to Submit” (implemented through the web application SurveyMonkey) provides SGS&C with notice that you intend to submit a game to the Challenge.
 With this information, we can prepare the upload site for your game in advance so there is no delay in your ability to submit your game to the Challenge.
 Refer to the Sample Intent to Submit Form to gather the required information and develop your answers, and when you are ready, enter everything into the Online Application Form.